Track 404 Pages in GA4: Why 39% Get Missed Silently

 A pageview event.
 Status: 200.
 Page title: whatever the template put there.
 No flag for "this was a 404."
 Indistinguishable from a real visit.

 In the 87-site audit, 6.9% of sites returned HTTP 200 for a clearly nonexistent URL.
-That includes segment.com (rendered Twilio's "Page not found" page), vercel.com (redirected to login), patagonia.com (a checkout-queue holding page), startpage.com (an explicit "Page Not Found" template, but with status 200), hackernoon.com (kept the homepage shell), and sueddeutsche.de (kept the homepage's title).
-Six sites in 87 means roughly one in fifteen popular websites delivers soft 404s by default.
+That includes segment.com (rendered Twilio's "Page not found" page), vercel.com (redirected to login), patagonia.com (a checkout-queue holding page), startpage.com (an explicit "Page Not Found" template, served with status 200), hackernoon.com (kept the homepage shell), and sueddeutsche.de (kept the homepage's title).
+Six sites in 87 is roughly one in fifteen popular websites serving soft 404s by default.

-Why this matters for tracking: client-side analytics tools, including GA4 and including Plausible and Fathom, have no access to HTTP response codes.
+Here's why that breaks tracking.
+Client-side analytics tools, GA4 included, and Plausible and Fathom included, never see HTTP response codes.
 The browser receives the response, JavaScript runs, the analytics tag fires.
 By that point the status code is gone.
-The only signal left is the page title or body content, and on a soft 404 those signals are sometimes deliberately hidden by the CMS to keep the user calm.
+The only signal left is the page title or the body content.
+And on a soft 404 the CMS sometimes hides even those, on purpose, to keep the user calm.

-There's a real SEO cost to this beyond the analytics gap.
-Google's Gary Illyes has confirmed that soft 404s still consume crawl budget even when returning 200 OK: "crawlers use the status codes to interpret whether a fetch was successful, even if the contents of the page is basically just an error message."
-Put another way: every soft 404 burns one of the slots Googlebot would otherwise spend on a real page.
-Glenn Gabe at GSQi has documented cases where redirected URLs were treated as soft 404s, causing ranking and traffic loss because the link equity the redirect should have passed wasn't passed.
+There's a real SEO cost on top of the analytics gap.
+Google's Gary Illyes has confirmed that soft 404s still eat crawl budget even when they return 200 OK: "crawlers use the status codes to interpret whether a fetch was successful, even if the contents of the page is basically just an error message."
+So every soft 404 burns one of the slots Googlebot would have spent on a real page.
+Glenn Gabe at GSQi has documented cases where redirected URLs were treated as soft 404s, and the sites lost rankings and traffic because the link equity the redirect should have passed never got passed.

-The GTM dataLayer workaround, where you add a dataLayer.push({event:'page_not_found'}) directly inside your 404 template, can catch soft 404s if you also explicitly instrument the soft-404 path.
-But that's circular: if your server already knows the page is a soft 404, the right fix is to return a real 404 status code, not to keep returning 200 and patch around it in analytics.
+There's a GTM dataLayer workaround.
+You add a dataLayer.push({event:'page_not_found'}) directly inside your 404 template, and it can catch soft 404s if you also instrument the soft-404 path yourself.
+But that's circular.
+If your server already knows the page is a soft 404, the right fix is to return a real 404 status code, not to keep returning 200 and patch around it in analytics.

 Single-page apps make it worse

-The page-title trigger assumes the browser performs a full page load when the visitor hits a bad URL.
+The page-title trigger assumes the browser does a full page load when the visitor hits a bad URL.
 Single-page apps don't work that way.
-They intercept the route with history.pushState, render a 404 component client-side, and never reload.
+They intercept the route with history.pushState, render a 404 component on the client, and never reload.
 Three things go wrong at once.

-First, the server returns HTTP 200 by default for every SPA route, including invalid ones, because the server's job is just to deliver the SPA shell.
-Every SPA 404 is a soft 404 unless the framework explicitly opts out.
-Second, GA4's "Page changes based on browser history events" toggle (part of Enhanced Measurement) fires page_view on every pushState, including transitions into the 404 component.
-The 404 lands in GA4 as an indistinguishable pageview.
-Third, the page title at the moment GA4 reads it depends on whether the framework's router updated document.title before the analytics tag re-fires.
-Most don't, by default.
+First, the server returns HTTP 200 by default for every SPA route, valid or not, because the server's only job is to hand over the SPA shell.
+So every SPA 404 is a soft 404 unless the framework opts out.
+Second, GA4's "Page changes based on browser history events" toggle, part of Enhanced Measurement, fires page_view on every pushState, including the move into the 404 component.
+The 404 lands in GA4 as a pageview you can't tell apart from a real one.
+Third, the page title at the moment GA4 reads it depends on whether the framework's router updated document.title before the tag re-fires.
+Most routers don't, by default.

-The fix is framework-specific and tutorials almost never cover it.
+The fix is different for every framework, and tutorials almost never cover it.

 SPA framework: where the 404 trigger fails